We're here for you now and for what's next.

 Volunteerism and giving back is at the core of our culture here at Northwest Federal.
 Every year, each team member receives 24 hours of paid time to volunteer for worthy causes of their choosing.
 Last year, we collectively spent over 9,000 hours helping organizations across the communities we serve.
 With the pandemic, our opportunities for face-to-face volunteering have diminished, so we have been working to expand our community involvement in new ways.
 For example, many staff are using their paid volunteer time to make cloth masks to donate to essential workers.
 Staff have also been volunteering with ACTS of Prince William County’s Senior Link program to make friendly phone calls to senior citizens the in the area.

 We also discovered a desperate need in the area to help fill diaper banks.
 Many families who are impacted by joblessness or a reduction in hours are having to make tough choices on how they spend their money.
 As a result, it often becomes difficult for families to afford diapers for their babies and toddlers.
-The Northwest Federal Foundation is holding a diaper drive through the end of May and we’ve already delivered more than 19,000 diapers.
-And in June the Foundation will continue their support with an Emergency Food Drive to help families with hunger issues throughout the community.
+The Northwest Federal Foundation held a Diaper Drive donating 50,000 diapers.
+Through the summer, the Foundation continued it's community support with the Food for Kids Drive to help families with hunger issues throughout the community.

 On top of employee volunteerism and donation drives, Northwest Federal has also made monetary donations to several local groups.
 Many community events we supported have been cancelled.
 With so many worthy organizations desperately in need for funding their programs, Northwest Federal decided to shift its funding from these events in order to make additional monetary contributions to these community organizations: